Electron diffraction

-Electron diffraction occurs due to elastic scattering, when there is no change in the energy of the electrons during their interactions with atoms.
-The negatively charged electrons are scattered due to Coulomb forces when they interact with both the positively charged atomic core and the negatively charged electrons around the atoms; most of the interaction occurs quite close to the atoms, within about one Angstrom.
-In comparison, x-rays are scattered after interactions with only the electrons, specifically the electron density, while neutrons are scattered by the atomic nuclei through the strong nuclear force.
+Electron diffraction is a generic term for phenomena associated with changes in the direction of electron beams due to elastic interactions with atoms.
+It occurs due to elastic scattering, when there is no change in the energy of the electrons.
+The negatively charged electrons are scattered due to Coulomb forces when they interact with both the positively charged atomic core and the negatively charged electrons around the atoms.
+The resulting map of the directions of the electrons far from the sample is called a diffraction pattern, see for instance Figure 1.
+Beyond patterns showing the directions of electrons, electron diffraction also plays a major role in the contrast of images in electron microscopes.